 Nothing about what you do in the game is particularly spectacular, so explaining its premise doesn’t do it much justice, but what is absolutely spectacular is the gameplay itself, it might be the most polished game we’ve played so far on the Quest, the controls are incredibly precise and tight, you very rarely feel like you were robbed of a shot that you should have hit and watching the ball whirl its way around the arena creating point combos is just so exhilarating.
 Pulling the trigger creates a sort of gravitational pull on the ball back to your racket so if you mess up a shot or don’t like where the ball is heading, you can whip it back and line up a better shot, or use this method to increase the balls speed back to you in order to hit the ball more powerfully.
 For a game that draws you into quite a lot of exercise you barely notice it, however with all the spinning you can start to lose awareness of where you’re facing in the real world after not too long.
 There’s multiplayer and this works flawlessly too, the ball changes colour each time a player hits it, meaning only one of you can hit the ball at once, taking in turns to try make each shot land the most points.

 Our only negatives would be that your second-hand doesn’t really do much, besides being able to swap the bat to this hand, would have been nice including power-ups that involved your second hand.
-The competitive multiplayer is great but there’s no co-operative mode, which would be a great gateway to novice players who want to get in to multiplayer.
+The competitive multiplayer is great but there’s no co-operative mode (has since been added), which would be a great gateway to novice players who want to get in to multiplayer.
 I joined an online game very early on and was owned so badly that it made conversation with the other player very awkward.
 Racket NX will probably be overlooked by many as just yet another bat and ball game, I can’t see anyone realising just how much fun this title is until they jump in – so what are you waiting for?...

 République VRA hacker stealth game that feels and looks like Watch_Dogs and Splinter Cell had a child in a hospital where VR games are born.
 Your view of the game is via CCTV cameras that you have hacked, giving you higher control of the facility around you as you progress.
 Your overall mission is to help a recently locked up girl called Hope escape from her captivity while learning some pretty alarming secrets along the way.
 You indirectly control Hope by aiming at structures and items around her (tasers, pepper spray, collectables, items of intel etc.) - all while avoiding being caught by the armed guards.